blockpass-org/developer-starter-pack/README.md

 - This store user data under Memory `SimpleStorage.js`.
 Please switch to persistent data storage in your production project

-## How to setup your service via Developer Page
+## How to setup your service endpoints config

 To be update